guirod/FeedbackDataEncrypterBundle/README.md

 CrossKnowledge DataEncrypter Bundle
 ===============================

-The CrossKnowledge/DataEncrypter aims to convert subtitles files from and to different formats.
+The CrossKnowledge/DataEncrypter aims to encrypt some data (array or string).

-Formats:

-- SRT
-- WebVTT
-- TXT
-- TTAF1

 Installation
 ------------